KDahir247/Fabled-Engine/README.md

 # Fabled Engine
-# Current solution will might break, since KTX 2.0 and Dds texture support is Experimental
-# Also Texture Compression Method which is quite volatile due to quick testing
 Self Study on developing a game engine.
 Learning as I go.
 <br/> Not done the core parts of the rendering.
 <br/>